sangszhou/RedundancyElimination/README.md

 The raw user log information can be found [here](https://www.dropbox.com/s/wlg4rmj7nvuttgv/RADIUS%20Accounting%20table.csv).
 This is only a small snippet of original log information but should be enough to express the format.
 And the formatted user log after parsing can be found [here](https://github.com/sangszhou/RedundancyElimination/blob/master/ParseCSVTest/IPInfo.txt).

 The biggest challenge I faced during this phase is information repairing.
 That is, like many real data trace, the log information table is not flawless.
-For example, there exists rows indicate a user's connection to WLAN but no corresponding disconnection information or rows without assigned IP address field.
+For example, there exists rows indicate a user's connection to WLAN but no corresponding disconnection information or rows which assigned IP address field is empty.
 When dispatching packets, I found that extra 25% of the total packets are remained because of information repairing.

 The size of data set requires designing formatted log information in a way that providing fastest query speed.
 For example, it may be hard to debug when describing time in the format of linux time stamp(like 1357288790) than that of readable format(like, 20:16:59), but the first altenative is much faster when query a packet's owner.

 ##Phrase two Dispatch packets
 In this phase, we classify packets according to their time stamp and IP address.
 For each packet, we extract corresponding time stamp and IP address and query it in user log table and an ID(user mac address) can be obtained, and then we group all packets into same file which have same ID.

-Those packets follow [CAPWAP protocal](http://en.wikipedia.org/wiki/CAPWAP) and are readable in [wireshark](http://www.wireshark.org/).
+Those packets follow [CAPWAP protocal](http://en.wikipedia.org/wiki/CAPWAP) and are readable with [wireshark](http://www.wireshark.org/).
 An alternative to me to read/write packets is Winpcap(Libpcap).
 I wrote code using Winpcap in Visual studio under windows operating system and it turned out that it is far too slow(60s/190M).
 So, efficiency issues become the biggest challenge in this phase.

 The principles I followed to handle the efficiency issues are: